sagargouda/netflixgpt-movieSearchMadeEasy/README.md

   - in each movie list we have multiple movie cards

 - 2 components 1) movie list , 2) movie card
+- made 4 diffrent movie lists

 - now next is gpt search recommendation system
+- idea was creating a button kind of thing in header and when i click that it should go to new page wheere gpt search is present
+-